 However, the magic of a live event extends beyond what meets the eye.
-The subtle ambient sounds, the curated acoustics, and the carefully placed speakers - all form part of an invisible, yet impactful stage design.
+The subtle ambient sounds, curated acoustics, and carefully placed speakers all form part of an impactful stage design.

 The stage is not a mere platform, though.
 It serves as a storyteller in itself.
 When designed with care and creativity, the stage is an active participant in the event, shaping the audience's journey from start to finish.
 It invites them in, immerses them in the narrative, and leaves a lasting impression.